crybot/obsidian-flashcards-llm/README.md

 ### Integration with OpenAI
 - **Multiple Models**: Supports `gpt-3.5-turbo`, `gpt-4`, `gpt-4-turbo`, and `gpt-4o`.
 Configure your OpenAI API key in the plugin settings and select the desired model.
-- **Flashcard Generation**: Generate flashcards from any open note using the `Generate Flashcards` command.
+- **Flashcard Generation**: Generate flashcards from any open note using the available commands.
 The flashcards are appended to your note within a blockquote.

 ### Customization Options
 - **Selective Content Generation**: Choose to generate flashcards from a specific selection of your note or the entire note.